kanboard/documentation/content/en/v1/user/boards.md

 When the board cannot fit on your screen, a horizontal scroll bar will appear at the bottom.

-However, it's possible to switch to the compact the view to display all columns in your screen.
+However, it's possible to switch to the compact view to display all columns on your screen.

 ![Board Compact Mode](/images/v1/board-compact-mode.png)